gaxthecool/Flappy-Bird/README.md

 # Flappy-Bird
-First Flappy Bird Game for the Stardance Challenge.
+A recreation of the Flappy Bird Mobile Game with new sprites and a ranking system.